Sort code: Northern Ireland

 The clearing system in Northern Ireland was operated under the Belfast Clearing Rules which were agreed by the Belfast Bankers' Clearing Company (formerly the Belfast Bankers' Clearing Committee), until the introduction of the Image Clearing System managed by Pay.UK which was completed in August 2019.
-Sort codes in the 90 range are managed by the Irish Payment Services Organisation (IPSO).
+Sort codes in the 90 range are managed by the Banking and Payments Federation Ireland (former Irish Payment Services Organisation (IPSO)).

-Sort codes of the Republic of Ireland
+Sort codes of Ireland

-Sort codes are no longer directly used in the Republic of Ireland, although they still form part of the underlying structure of account numbers.
+Sort codes are no longer directly used in Ireland, although they still form part of the underlying structure of account numbers.
 As a part of the Eurozone, all aspects of the SEPA system are fully implemented and adhered to.
-This means that all domestic transactions, including Direct Debit and interbank transfers are processed using an IBAN through the SEPA system.
+This means that all domestic transactions, including direct debit and interbank transfers, are processed using an IBAN through the SEPA system.
 The Irish electronic clearing systems, including those run by the Irish Retail Electronic Payments Clearing Company Ltd, which entered voluntary liquidation in late 2014, have been retired and replaced by SEPA.
 Domestic cheques continue to be processed by the Irish Paper Clearing Company CLG.

 Historically, the Irish banking system shared the sort code structure used in the UK, but operated as a separate system since the Irish pound broke the link with sterling in March 1979.
 Codes are issued by the Banking and Payments Federation Ireland (BPFI) which replaced IPSO in 2014.

 The full list of sort codes used in Ireland is as follows:

 Note: A large number of lower volume users and smaller banks share the 99 XX XX code and there are at least three users of the 93 XX XX codes assigned primarily to AIB.

+99 is used by a large number of financial institutions, particularly those with smaller branch networks or a single branch:

 Irish bank account numbers are now presented in the IBAN format as follows: